k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 - appending a range under `all` only after the network has been fully drained;
 - rejection of `first_available` combined with `node_slice_size`.

+The standard kind-based E2E suite will cover the observable behavior of:

+- omission and explicit `all` continuing to allocate one address per range;
+- `first_available` allocating from the first range with capacity;
+- fallback to a later range after earlier exhaustion;
+- total exhaustion after all configured ranges are full;
+- appending a new unique range while earlier allocations remain, then using it for a new workload after the earlier ranges are exhausted;
+- deleting and reusing an allocation from a later range; and
+- mixed-family `first_available` returning one address total.

+`first_available` rejects `node_slice_size`, so no feature-specific node-slice E2E case is required.
+The existing node-slice suite remains a regression check.

-The implementation change will run `make test`.
-The documented kind-based E2E suite will also run when locally feasible; otherwise the implementation PR will report that it relies on the upstream E2E workflow.
+The implementation PR will run `make test` and add both unit and E2E coverage.
+The documented kind-based E2E suite will also run locally when the required environment is available.
+Regardless of local execution, the upstream standard E2E job is expected to pass.
+Any waiver of new E2E coverage must be justified in the implementation PR and agreed by maintainers.

 ## Alternatives